Click here for the home page

 At first Africa played no part in these developments, due to the aforementioned limitations of geography and climate.
 Progress began with the transmission of neolithic technology from the Jordan valley across the Sinai peninsula to the Nile valley of Egypt.
 The new techniques were then spread gradually along the Mediterranean coast to the countries of the Maghreb (Tunisia, Algeria and Morocco) and up the Nile to what is now called Sudan.
 The last stage before 1000 B.C. was more rapid (taking less than half a millennium), and involved the spread of cattle herding westward all the way along the southern border of the Sahara, by following the Sahel, the narrow grassland between the desert and the jungles of West Africa.
 Nilotic tribes led the way here, but west of Lake Chad they got separated from their kinsmen who stayed east of the lake, and soon developed languages of their own; henceforth we will call them the Chadic group.
 Southwest of them the Bantus were brought into the neolithic zone, but since the West African bush country makes agriculture a better proposition than herding, their economy emphasized the growing of sorghum.

-Egypt got a head start not only because of its proximity to the "cradle of civilization"--the Fertile Crescent of the Middle East--but because it had the type of environment where civilization is most likely to get started: a river valley in a desert.
-As noted in my previous works, the dry nature of the climate encourages people to gather where the water is, and life in such a climate is not difficult, but it requires work if one is going to live well.
+Egypt got a head start over the rest of Africa not only because of its proximity to the Middle East's "cradle of civilization"--the Fertile Crescent--but because it had the type of environment where civilization is most likely to get started: a river valley in a desert.
+As noted in my previous works, the dry nature of the climate encourages people to gather where the water is, and if the climate is otherwise temperate, life is not difficult, but it requires work if one is going to live well.

 predynastic grave